antefinance/ante-v05-core/README.md

 ## Introduction

-ANTE stands for Autonomous Native Testing Environment.
-AnteV0.5 is meant to be an **alpha release**.
-Please use it at your own risk.
+Ante hosts incentivized unit tests on-chain.

-Ante makes it easy to create autonomous guarantees for any smart contract system on any blockchain.
-Those guarantees are verifiable by anyone in real-time.
-Others can later build upon those guarantees.
+Ante makes it easy to create and stake trustless guarantees about smart contract projects.
+Those open guarantees ("Ante Tests") are verifiable by anyone in real-time.
+Others can build upon them and view explicit data about the community's trust in a project.

-Ante enables more advanced and secure composition of DeFi primitives and existing financial service integrations.
+Ante makes **trust in a protocol** explicit and measurable, which enables safer composition of DeFi primitives and could accelerate global financial integration.

 [See our gitbook for more information](https://docs.ante.finance/antev05/)

+Disclaimer: Ante (Autonomous Native Testing Environment)v0.5 is an **alpha release** and **currently unaudited.** Please use it at your own risk.

 ## Installation